 LSU football finishes season with Top 20 ranking

-BATON ROUGE - Brian Kelly and his LSU Tiger football team finished their first season together ranked in the Top 20 of the Associated Press Top 25 football poll landing at the No. 16 position.
+BATON ROUGE - Brian Kelly and his LSU Tiger football team finished their first season together ranked in the top 20 of the Associated Press top 25 football poll, landing at the No. 16 position.

 Final Rankings Of 2022 pic.twitter.com/WMxM4RPsPX— LSU Football (@LSUfootball) January 10, 2023

-LSU was No. 16 after being unranked in the preseason.
-Coach Kelly's season had plenty of ups and downs, they were ranked as high as No. 5 in the CFB Playoffs and despite easily beating Purdue in the Citrus Bowl, LSU was unable to leapfrog any of the teams ahead of them.
+Coach Kelly's season had plenty of ups and downs.
+They were ranked as high as No. 5 in the CFB Playoffs and, despite easily beating Purdue in the Citrus Bowl, LSU was unable to leapfrog any of the teams ahead of them.

 National champion Georgia tops the final AP Top 25 of the season, TCU, Michigan, Ohio State and Alabama round out the top five.— AP Top 25 (@AP_Top25) January 10, 2023